 - Readmitted patients less frequently and experienced fewer deaths within 30 days of admission

-- Had over 12 percent shorter wait times in their emergency departments
+- Had nearly 18% percent shorter wait times in their emergency departments

-- Had nearly 5 percent lower Medicare beneficiary cost per 30-day episode of care
+- Had over 5%t lower Medicare beneficiary cost per 30-day episode of care

-- Scored over 7 points higher on patient overall rating of care
+- Scored nearly 7 points higher on patient overall rating of care

 Our study continues to adapt as the healthcare industry changes.
-We are currently analyzing several new performance measures for information only.
-Even though they were not used to rank health system performance, differences were identified using the new metrics.
-Benchmark systems had:
+We are currently analyzing several new performance measures for information only; they are not yet being used to rank health system performance on our balanced scorecard.

-- 23 percent fewer patients with catheter-associated urinary tract infections
+- 28% fewer patients with methicillin-resistant staphylococcus aureus (MRSA) infections and 23% fewer patients with catheter-associated urinary tract infections

-- coronary artery bypass grafting 30-day mortality and readmission rates that were 0.5 and 0.7 percentage points lower
+- Coronary artery bypass graft 30-day mortality and readmission rates that were 0.5 and 0.7 percentage points lower

-- operating margins that were nearly 1 percent higher
+- Operating margins that were nearly 1% higher